Last Updated on Oct 7, 2025 @ 13:22:25 PM.

 Cloud Streaming Is Finally Coming to the PlayStation Portal

-A new era of handheld gaming devices has ushered in and can be greatly credited to the success of the Nintendo Switch.
-Gaming companies started working on portable gaming devices since then and it would make sense for Sony and PlayStation to grab their slice of the pie.
+A new era of handheld gaming devices has been ushered in, and can be greatly credited to the success of the Nintendo Switch.
+Gaming companies started working on portable gaming devices since then, and it would make sense for Sony and PlayStation to grab their slice of the pie.

 Although this feature is still in the beta phase, this new update could convince players who were hesitant about grabbing a Portal.
 It is worth mentioning that players must have an active PlayStation Plus subscription to access the Game Catalog and a stable internet connection.